Showing posts with label experiment. Show all posts

 1 this is not a finished recipe it's me documenting my experiment.

-2 this is not meant to help anyone lose weight just increase the amount of protein.
+2 this is not meant to help anyone lose weight just increase the amount of protein in their diet.
+It's cookies they contain way to much sugar to ever be considered healthy

 I did this experiment using a unflavored pea protein powder.
 I have no idea if it's the best or even good but it was on sale which is good enough for a first attempt.